 Several changes and repairs were made to the modest building in order to accommodate Thomson, including the addition of a large window along the east wall.
 The artist also constructed for himself a bunk, shelves, a table and an easel.
 Thomson’s shack soon became a gathering place for his friends and colleagues.
 Arthur Lismer, Lawren Harris, J.E.H.
 MacDonald, F.H.
 Varley, and Franklin Carmichael among others, were known to assemble there regularly to discuss the news over a pipe and a meal of beans or mulligan stew prepared by Thomson himself.

-After spending the warmer months sketching in the Park, Thomson would return to the shack to continue his work.
-During the three winters he spent there, Thomson painted approximately twenty canvases including two of his most celebrate works: The West Wind and The Jack Pine.
+After spending the warmer months sketching in the Park, Thomson would return to the Shack to continue his work.
+During the three winters he spent there, Thomson painted approximately twenty canvases including two of his most celebrated works: The West Wind and The Jack Pine.

 After Thomson’s death in 1917, the shack was used occasionally by a number of artists, among them A.Y.
 Jackson, Fred Varley, sculptor Frances Gage, and a prospector named Keith MacIver, who made a series of repairs to the deteriorating building.